VivaReal/cuid-java/README.md

-# cuid-java
+# cuid-android

-Collision-resistant ids for Java.
+Collision-resistant ids for Android.
 This project is in early development.
 Issues and/or PRs are welcome.

 For more information check out the [main project](https://github.com/ericelliott/cuid).

 Currently available for Node, browsers, Ruby, .Net, Go, PHP and Elixir (see ports below -- more ports are welcome).

-`Cuid.createCuid()` returns a short random string with some collision-busting measures.
+`new Cuid(context).createCuid()` returns a short random string with some collision-busting measures.
 Safe to use as HTML element ID's, and unique server-side record lookups.

 ## Example